 Why are women’s razors more expensive than men’s razors?

 According to some experts, if something costs more to make, it costs more to buy.
-It is really complex to add pink colour to plastics as compared to other darker colours.
-Plastics come from oil and for all other colours, it just needs treatment to remove those to leave the desired colour.
+It is really complex to add pink color to plastics as compared to other darker colors.
+Plastics come from oil, and for all other colors, just needs treatment to remove those to leave the desired color.

-The pink colour needs that all other colours are removed and then it is added to get the dye into the pellets.
+The pink color needs that all other colors are removed, and then it is added to get the dye into the pellets.
 Women’s razors are expensive due to the higher production cost involved in the pink dying process.
-While men’s razors come in far cheaper colours.
+At the same time, men’s razors come in far cheaper colors.

 Some brands like Gillette subject their products to a gender price gap, called the “Pink Taxprices Melissa Karis, a spokeswoman at P&G Canada, which produces Gillette razors, Secret deodorant, and Old Spice, said in an email that pricing is influenced by many factors.